 The Lasker Awards program was created in 1945 by Albert and Mary Lasker to shine a spotlight on fundamental biological discoveries and clinical advances that improve human health, and to draw attention to the importance of public support of science.

-Lasker Awards are currently given in the categories of Basic Research, Clinical Research, Special Achievement, and Public Service.
+Lasker Awards are given in the categories of Basic Research, Clinical Research, Special Achievement, and Public Service.
+The Lasker Foundation is no longer accepting nominations for the 2024 Lasker Awards.
+This year’s Awards will be announced from our website on Thursday, September 19.

 Albert Lasker Basic Medical Research Award: For a fundamental discovery that opens up a new area of biomedical science.